siemarie/gettingcleaningdata/CodeBook.md

 "SubjectId" - An indentifier ranging from 1 - 30 representing each unique participant in the study.

-"ActivityId - The activity that the participant was engaged in while measurements were taken.
+"ActivityId" - The activity that the participant was engaged in while measurements were taken.

 The following variables represent the means of measurements for each participant-activity combination.
 The original data was collected using the built-in accelerometer and gyroscope of the smartphones used in the experiments.
 Many of these measurements (labeled -X, -Y or -Z) were collected on three axises.
 For additional information about the collection of the raw data, see http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.